 Make sure that they breed the puppies themselves and that you see them with the parent dogs and the rest of the litter.

-Reputable breeders will be prepared to take the puppy back at anytime.
-They will ensure the well-being of both parent dog and puppy at all times.
+Reputable breeders will be prepared to take the puppy back at any time.
+They will ensure the well-being of both parent dogs and puppy at all times.

 Do not be offended if you feel that the breeder is also interviewing you.